ReferralCandy/woocommerce-referralcandy/readme.txt

 == Description ==

-[ReferralCandy](http://www.referralcandy.com/) is a powerful tool allowing you to manage customer referral campaigns for your WooCommerce store.
+[ReferralCandy](http://www.referralcandy.com/) is a powerful tool allowing you to automate customer referral campaigns for your WooCommerce store.

 * Get more sales from word-of-mouth
 * Reward customers for referring their friends to your store